abecek/openTibiaMissingItemsTool/README.md

 - `--items-xml` – path to items.xml (default: data/input/items.xml)
 - `--report `– path to report (.xlsx or .csv).
 If omitted, the tool picks the first existing:
 `data/output/missing-items.xlsx`, or `data/output/missing-items.csv`
+- `--output` – path to destination `items.xml`.
+If provided, the tool copies `--items-xml` to this path and works on the **copy** instead of modifying the source file.
 - `--csv-delimiter` – CSV delimiter when reading .csv reports (default: ,)
 - `--no-backup` – disable backup file creation
 - `--sheet` – 0-based sheet index for XLSX (default: 0)